rcreator822/GamerHub/README.md

 - Website

 ## Owners
-This project is owned by [rcreator822](https://github.com/rcreator822), inspired by [DotLYHiyou's](https://github.com/DotLYHiyou) project, [Blackout Games](https://github.com/DotLYHiyou/BlackoutGames).
-Co-owned by [samuelbianchi73](https://github.com/samuelbianchi73).
+This project is owned by [rcreator822](https://github.com/rcreator822), co-owned by [samuelbianchi73](https://github.com/samuelbianchi73) and [phantomtax-ai](https:github.com/phantomtax-ai), andinspired by [DotLYHiyou's](https://github.com/DotLYHiyou) project, [Blackout Games](https://github.com/DotLYHiyou/BlackoutGames).

 ## Licensing
 Distributed under the CC0-1.0 license.
 See LICENSE for more information.

 ## Acknowledgements

-Thank you to my school and friends for testing, other unblocked game website creators, and all other contributers.
+Thank you to my school and friends for testing, other unblocked game website creators, and all other contributors.

 Major thanks to [DotLYHiyou](https://github.com/DotLYHiyou) for games and other support.